 - The cap of 400 approvals per year under the Investor 2 Category; it should be raised significantly.

-- The restrictive definition of business experience under the Investor 2 Category: Only business experience acquired through ownership of or management level experience in an enterprise that has at least five full-time employees or an annual turn-over of NZ$1 million is recognised.
+- The restrictive definition of business experience under the Investor 2 Category: Only business experience acquired through ownership of or management level experience in an enterprise that has at least five full-time employees or an annual turnover of NZ$1 million is recognised.

-- It is at least worth a discussion whether business experience should be a requirement at all (it isn’t under the Investor 1 Category).
-If it stays, the minimum criteria regarding employees or turn-over should be cancelled, mainly because of the difficulties they create from the evidence side: applicants can score maximum points under this section for business experience of 15 years or more.
+- It is at least worth a discussion about whether business experience should be a requirement at all (it isn’t under the Investor 1 Category).
+If it stays, the minimum criteria regarding employees or turn-over should be cancelled, mainly because of the difficulties they create from the evidence side: applicants can score maximum points under this section for the business experience of 15 years or more.
 Hardly anyone can provide evidence for these details going back up to 15 years.
 Staff numbers are also not part of “official” evidence, such as tax returns, commercial or trade registers etc.

 - The requirement to meet the policy objectives under the Entrepreneur Work Visa program in addition to meeting certain points criteria for business experience, creating employment, the investment level etc.; it should be abolished.
-The points passmark filter is sufficient to determine if a business proposal is satisfactory or not.
+The points PassMark filter is sufficient to determine if a business proposal is satisfactory or not.

 - The Entrepreneur Work Visa policy is seeking to attract only high growth or innovative businesses or businesses with export potential.
 This excludes many industries that are important for New Zealand and also have been consistently popular with migrants, such as hospitality.

-- It also practically excludes applicants who wish to invest or take over existing business, because the current policy does not provide points credits for already existing employments; the applicant needs to create a surplus in employment to gain points that are often necessary for them to reach the points passmark and also to create a “benefit” for New Zealand, which is a requirement for obtaining permanent residence in New Zealand under the subsequent Entrepreneur Residence Visa application process.
+- It also practically excludes applicants who wish to invest or take over existing business, because the current policy does not provide points credits for already existing employments; the applicant needs to create a surplus in employment to gain points that are often necessary for them to reach the points PassMark and also to create a “benefit” for New Zealand, which is a requirement for obtaining permanent residence in New Zealand under the subsequent Entrepreneur Residence Visa application process.

-- Apart from these technical considerations it is obvious that a program with a decline rate of at least 80% is not functional and needs urgent amendments.
+- Apart from these technical considerations, it is obvious that a program with a decline rate of at least 80% is not functional and needs urgent amendments.

 These findings are of concern to New Zealand.
 International research shows that well-managed FDI benefits an economy.
 Drawing international investors typically boosts the competitiveness by attracting not only foreign capital but also the accompanying technologies, management skills, and access to foreign markets (Foreign Direct Investment: Open to the World, Manifesto 2017, The New Zealand Initiative).

-We can and need to do better and live up to our performance as the best country to start and run a business and adapt our business and investor migration policies to attract skilful entrepreneurs and successful investors to New Zealand in a truely competitive global market!
+We can and need to do better and live up to our performance as the best country to start and run a business and adapt our business and investor migration policies to attract skilful entrepreneurs and successful investors to New Zealand in a truly competitive global market!

 Ask our Business and Investor Migration Expert